I have earned my living as a writer & journalist for around 25 years, but it still feels odd to tell people that is what I do.

 I originally trained and qualified as a broadcast journalist, but my first job was as a reporter for a weekly local paper.
 I then went on to work as a journalist and newsreader in local radio, before taking up a role as a press officer for the RSPB – which enabled me to combine my love of writing with a passion for bird watching.

 Since 2010 I’ve been freelance, with bylines in a diverse range of publications, everywhere from The Guardian to The Daily Telegraph and beyond.
-I also became an accredited beer sommelier, which led to various public speaking and broadcast gigs, including doing a beer tasting for the legendary Jenni Murray on BBC Radio 4’s Woman’s Hour.
+I also became an accredited beer sommelier, which led to various public speaking and broadcast gigs, including doing a beer tasting for the late, legendary Jenni Murray on BBC Radio 4’s Woman’s Hour.

 What I always wanted to be though was a writer.
 But at school I got into trouble for making things up and frightening the other pupils with my tall tales.
 Perhaps it was this negative response that encouraged me to pursue a career telling true stories – in the shape of reporting, journalism and feature writing.
 That said, I am also now returning to ‘making things up’, and have a few fiction projects on the go.
 If and when I finish one of these, you’ll be the first to know.
 Well, one of the first.